Honduras: Race and ethnicity

-The ethnic breakdown of Honduran society was 83% mestizo, 8% white, 7% indigenous (primarily Lenca), and 2% black, according to the 2013 census.
-The 1927 Honduran census provides no racial data but in 1930 five classifications were created: white, Indian, Negro, yellow, and mestizo.
+According to the 2013 census, the ethnic breakdown was 83% mestizo, 8% white, 7% indigenous (primarily Lenca), and 2% black.
+The 1927 Honduran census provides no racial data, but in 1930 five classifications were created: white, Indian, Negro, yellow, and mestizo.
 This system was used in the 1935 and 1940 census.
 Mestizo was used to describe individuals that did not fit neatly into the categories of white, American Indian, negro or yellow or who are of mixed white-American Indian descent.

-John Gillin considers Honduras to be one of thirteen "Mestizo countries" (Mexico, Guatemala, El Salvador, Nicaragua, Panama, Colombia, Venezuela, Cuba, Ecuador, Peru, Bolivia, Paraguay).
+John Gillin considers Honduras to be one of 13 "Mestizo countries" (Mexico, Guatemala, El Salvador, Nicaragua, Panama, Colombia, Venezuela, Cuba, Ecuador, Peru, Bolivia, Paraguay).
 He claims that in much of Spanish America little attention is paid to race and race mixture resulting in social status having little reliance on one's physical features.
-However, in "Mestizo countries" such as Honduras, this is not the case.
+However, in "Mestizo countries," this is not the case.
 Social stratification from Spain was able to develop in these countries through colonization.

-During colonization the majority of Honduras's indigenous population died of diseases like smallpox and measles resulting in a more homogenous indigenous population compared to other colonies.
-Nine indigenous and African groups are recognized by the government in Honduras.
-The majority of Amerindians in Honduras are Lenca, followed by the Miskito, Cho'rti', Tolupan, Pech and Sumo.
-Around 50,000 Lenca individuals live in the west and western interior of Honduras while the other small native groups are located throughout the country.
+During colonization the majority of the indigenous population died of diseases like smallpox and measles resulting in a more homogenous indigenous population compared to other colonies.
+Nine indigenous and African groups are recognized by the government.
+The majority of Amerindians are Lenca, followed by the Miskito, Cho'rti', Tolupan, Pech and Sumo.
+Around 50,000 Lenca individuals live in the west and western interior, while the other small native groups are located throughout the country.

-The majority of blacks in Honduras are ladino, meaning they are culturally Latino.
-Non-ladino groups in Honduras include the Garifuna, Miskito, Bay Island Creoles, and Arab immigrants.
-The Garifunas descended from freed slaves from the island of Saint Vincent and the Grenadines.
+The majority of blacks are ladino, meaning they are culturally Latino.
+Non-ladino groups include the Garifuna, Miskito, Bay Island Creoles, and Arab immigrants.
+The Garifunas descended from freed slaves on Saint Vincent and the Grenadines.
 The Bay Island Creoles are the descendants of freed African slaves from the British Empire, which administered the Bay Islands from early 17th century to 1850.
-The Creoles, the Garinagu, and the Miskitos are extremely racially diverse.
+The Creoles, the Garinagu, and the Miskitos are racially diverse.
 While the Garinagu and Miskitos have similar origins, Garifunas are considered black while Miskitos are considered indigenous.
 This is largely a reflection of cultural differences, as Garinagu have retained much of their original African culture.
 The majority of Arab Hondurans are of Palestinian and Lebanese descent.
-They are known as "turcos" in Honduras because of migration during the rule of the Ottoman Empire.
+They are known as "turcos" because of migration during the rule of the Ottoman Empire.
 They have maintained cultural distinctiveness and prospered economically.